aimms/how-to/Articles/293/293-extracting-data-from-XML.rst

 If you do not have an XSD file, you can simply use a free online XSD generator tool in most cases.
 Here, we will use a generator from `FreeFormatter.com <https://www.freeformatter.com/xsd-generator.html>`_.

-Put your XML file in the root directory of your project, or in any directory specified in the ``OutputFile`` string.

-.. does this sentence belong somewhere at the beginning? - jve

 Once you've generated the XSD, save it in the root directory of your project.

 Creating AIMMS objects